shinzlet/site/_posts/2021-01-13-home-automation.md

   - proxmox
 ---

-Wherein I build a smarthome out of dissected christmas lights.
+Wherein I build a smart home out of dissected christmas lights.

 ![These lights, in particular.](/assets/home_automation/light_prototype.gif) _These lights, in particular._